Predetermined motion time system: TMU

 The choice of which variation of a certain PMTS to use is dependent on the need for accuracy in contrast to the need for quick analysis, as well as the length of the operation, the distances involved in the operation, and the repetitiveness of the operation.
 Longer operations often take place on a larger spatial scale, and tend to be less repetitive, so these issues are often treated as one.
 For longer, less repetitive operations, statistical analysis demonstrates that the accuracy of less detailed systems will generally approach the accuracy of more detailed systems.
 Thus, in order to reduce the time required for analysis, less detailed systems (like MTM-B and MaxiMOST) are usually used when possible.
 Conversely, very short, repetitive processes are commonly analyzed with more exact methods like MTM-1 and MiniMOST because of the need for accuracy.

-ILO & Manchester University research during 2009 to 2013
+ILO and Manchester University research on GSD, MODAPTS & SewEasy

-Manchester University researchers including Doug Miller, has gone deep into uses of PMTS in apparel labour costing in "Towards Sustainable Labour Costing in UK Fashion Retail."
-Doug says ..work measurement for arriving at a standard time should normally make provision for relaxation, contingency and special allowances.
+Manchester University researchers including Doug Miller, has gone deep into uses of PMTS in apparel labour costing in "Towards Sustainable Labour Costing in UK Fashion Retail".
+Doug says "...work measurement for arriving at a standard time should normally make provision for relaxation, contingency and special allowances."
 According to the International Labour Organization (ILO), as of 1992 there were some 200 different PTS systems.